zhiweil/blog-aws/pages/devops/opsworks.md

     * instance terminated
     * root volume deleted
     * launch new instance - same hostname, config, layer membership
-    * reattach any EBS voloumes that were attached when the instance was terminated.
+    * reattach any EBS volumes that were attached when the instance was terminated.
     * Assign a new public and private IP
     * if applicable, re-associates any EIP